Read the title to this blog post again.

 He’s also the best-selling author of the Small Business Bible (along with 16 other books), and is USA TODAY’s small business columnist.

 Steve and I had shared some emails and conversed on Twitter before we actually met in-person at an event in Washington D.C.
 (It’s great getting to know someone online before meeting in person.)
 Anyway…

-If you’re thinking about becoming self-employed in some fashion, you need to spend time on his website.
+If you’re thinking about becoming self-employed in some fashion, you need to follow Steve on the social networks.

 And speaking of time…

 As an example, I can clearly remember sitting in the last class of the day (from about 6th grade on) watching the sterile clock on the wall not move.

 It seemed like it was permanently stuck on 2:20 pm.
 In other words, 3:00 pm couldn’t come soon enough.